I-Need-More-Coffee/i-need-more-coffee.github.io/posts/duraxv.md

 From the aforementioned couple days of experimentation, there were **a few key insights gained:**

-- **APKs can be sideloaded by Bluetooth transferring them from another device**, then selecting the file transfer notification to run the app installer.
-(This also works with the built-in browser, as I found out later, but Bluetooth transfer is much more convenient)
+- **APKs can be sideloaded by Bluetooth transferring them from another device**, then selecting the file transfer notification to run the app installer (This also works with the built-in browser, as I found out later, but Bluetooth transfer is much more convenient).
 - **Any compatible APK can be installed**, not just ones with `com.android.cts.*` packagenames, which apparently is the case for some phones.
 - **Applications that register as launchers can be installed**, and the phone will give you a prompt to choose a launcher app to use every time you unlock, but **while in any other launcher there is no consistent access to the all-important notification menu**.

 Armed with these insights, I reset the phone and went through the following setup:

 ***DISCLAIMER: This phone is a spare/test device for me, and as such I had very few qualms with removing core system applications (primarily the default launcher).
-Don't follow this step-by-step unless you're ok with the phone potentially needing to be reset!***
+While the phone seems to be functioning fine, you won' be able to get any system apps you uninstall back without resetting the phone!***

 ### Step 1: Enable Developer Mode